An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 In this case, we obtain a coupled, nonlinear problem.
 This means that instead of solving a discrete linear system of equations, one must solve a global, nonlinear root finding problem of the form $F(u;v) = 0$ in every time step by appropriate means, such as Picard iteration or Newton's method.
 Such functionality however is readily implemented in Finite Element libraries such as Firedrake \cite{FiredrakeUserManual}, which has been used in the previous section.

 As a final remark, we note that similar models for resolving the melt pool dynamics in Laser Powder Bed fusion have been developed using mixed formulations of the Finite Element Method.
-For example, Meier et al. developed a custom, high performance Finite Element simulation code called \texttt{MeltPoolDG} based on the Discontinuous Galerkin Method as well as a mixed FEM to resolve the melt pool on the powder bed scale \cite{meier2021physics,kronbichler2018fast}.
+For example, Meier et al. developed a custom, high-performance Finite Element simulation code called \texttt{MeltPoolDG} based on the Discontinuous Galerkin Method as well as a mixed FEM to resolve the melt pool on the powder bed scale \cite{meierPhysicsBasedModelingPredictive2021,kronbichlerFastMassivelyParallel2018}.
 Other recent developments include a Finite Element model on multiple grids to capture the governing physics \cite{caboussatNumericalSimulationTemperaturedriven2023}, and a space-time FEM code that is based on a Petrov Galerkin approximation \cite{koppSpacetimeHpfiniteElements2022}.
 Furthermore, there also exist implementations of such melt pool models using commercially available software.
-For instance, the popular COMSOL software package which implements many variants of the FEM has shown to be able to resolve the relevant thermo fluid dynamics during laser melting \cite{liuSimulationPowderPacking2020,mayiTransientDynamicsStability2021}.
+For instance, the popular COMSOL software package which implements many variants of the FEM can resolve the relevant thermo fluid dynamics during laser melting \cite{liuSimulationPowderPacking2020,mayiTransientDynamicsStability2021}.